Ethical Principles and Publication Policy

 A conflict of interest refers to any financial or other interests that could lead to a conflict, significantly compromise objectivity, or provide an unfair advantage to any individual or organization.
 Within this scope, all sources of financial support and the roles of sponsors in the research and manuscript preparation process should be disclosed.
 If there is no funding source, this should also be indicated.
 Examples of potential conflicts of interest that need to be disclosed include consultancies, salary payments, and grants.
 Potential conflicts of interest should be disclosed as early as possible.

 Hittite Journal of Science and Engineering Journal has established a procedure to ensure that articles submitted by its editors, employees, or members of the editorial board are reviewed impartially.
 Such articles are primarily redirected to other journals.
 If this is not possible, the author's role in the journal is suspended.
 Editors should not be involved in decisions regarding articles authored by themselves or their family members.
-Editors, authors, and reviewers should adhere to the COPE and ICMJE guidelines for disclosing potential conflicts of interest.
+Editors, authors, and reviewers should adhere to the COPE guidelines for disclosing potential conflicts of interest.

 Hittite Journal of Science and Engineering is licensed under a Creative Commons Attribution-NonCommercial 4.0 International License (CC BY NC).